hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 }
 ```

-The main object keys are the service names, while the array
+The keys are the service names, and the array values provide all known
-provides all the known tags for a given service.
+tags for a given service.

 This endpoint supports blocking queries and all consistency modes.

 ### <a name="catalog_service"></a> /v1/catalog/service/\<service\>

 This endpoint is hit with a GET and returns the nodes providing a service
 in a given DC.
-By default the datacenter of the agent is queried,
+By default, the datacenter of the agent is queried;
-however the dc can be provided using the "?dc=" query parameter.
+however, the dc can be provided using the "?dc=" query parameter.

-The service being queried must be provided after the slash.
+The service being queried must be provided on the path.
 By default
 all nodes in that service are returned.
 However, the list can be filtered
 by tag using the "?tag=" query parameter.